Len White: Biography

 At Newcastle, White was primarily partnered up front alongside the well-established Jackie Milburn during the 1950s.
 Because of this, White often found himself in the shadows.
 Despite that, he had an impressive goalscoring tally and was instrumental during Newcastle's FA Cup-winning campaign of 1955.
 Once Milburn ended his career in the late 1950s, White took over as the leading striker, and continued to improve his ratio of goals.
-He eventually left the club for Huddersfield Town in 1962.

-White is currently the third highest goalscorer in history of Newcastle United with 153 goals.
-He is behind Jackie Milburn with 200 goals and Alan Shearer with 206 goals.
+White is the club's all-time third highest goalscorer with 153 goals, behind Milburn with 200 goals and Alan Shearer with 206 goals.

-White died in Huddersfield in June 1994.